InfluxDB Source Connector for Confluent Platform¶

 - If you want to install the connector using Confluent Hub, you must install the Confluent Hub Client.
 This is installed by default with Confluent Enterprise.

-Install the connector using Confluent Hub¶
+Install the connector using the Confluent CLI¶

 To install the

 latest connector version using Confluent Hub Client, navigate to your Confluent Platform installation directory